Toric flat families, valuations, and applications to projectivized toric vector bundles: Equivariant sheaves and the category

 It is straightforward to show that a commutative algebra object $(A, \v) \in \Vect_\Sigma$ is the same information as a commutative $\k$-algebra $A$ equipped with a quasivaluation $\v: A \to \hat{\O}_\Sigma$.
 We let $\Alg_\Sigma$ denote the category of commutative algebra objects in $\Vect_\Sigma$.
 Tensor product also allows us to make sense of Schur functors in $\Vect_\Sigma$.

-\begin{definition} Let $\lambda$ be a partition of $[n]$.
+\begin{definition} Let $\lambda$ be a partition of $\{1, \ldots, n\}$.
 The \emph{Schur functor} $S_\lambda: \Vect_\Sigma \to \Vect_\Sigma$ takes a prevalued vector space $(E, \v)$ to $(S_\lambda(E), s_\lambda(\v)) \subset (E, \v)^{\otimes n}$, where $s_\lambda(\v)$ is the pullback of $\v^{\star n}$ under the inclusion map $S_\lambda(E) \subset E^{\otimes n}$. \end{definition}

-Showing that $S_\lambda: \Vect_\Sigma \to \Vect_\Sigma$ is a functor is straightforward.
-Moreover, the categories we deal with in this paper are \emph{symmetric monoidal} and \emph{Cauchy-complete} (see \cite{nlab:schur}).
+The categories we deal with in this paper are \emph{symmetric monoidal} and \emph{Cauchy-complete} (see \cite{nlab:schur}).
 It follows that the functor $S_\lambda$ makes sense in any of these categories, and all strictly monoidal functors we consider commute with any $S_\lambda$.

-\subsection{The functors $\mathcal{L}$ and $\mathcal{R}$}
+\subsection{The functors $\L$ and $\mathcal R$}

+In this section, we introduce a functor $\L$ from the category of $T_N$-equivariant sheaves to the category of prevalued vector spaces.
+This construction is a generalization of Klyachko's construction which assigns a collection of filtrations to a toric vector bundle.
+Klyachko's construction itself is a generalization of assigning a piecewise linear function to a toric line bundle.

+When the base toric variety is affine, we also define an adjoint functor $\mathcal{R}$ from prevalued vector spaces to $T_N$- equivariant sheaves.
+That $\L$ and $\mathcal{R}$ are adjoint functors is a main result of this section (Theorem \ref{thm-adjoint}).
+The proof is postponed to Section \ref{proofs}.
+We use this to show that $\L$ gives an equivalence of categories between certain subcategory of $T_N$-equivariant sheaves on a toric variety (not necessarily affine) and a full subcategroy of prevalued vector spaces (Theorem \ref{eversiveglobalequivalence}).

+As usual $Y(\Sigma)$ denotes a toric variety with fan $\Sigma$.
+We fix a point in the open orbit and identify the open orbit with the torus $T_N$.
+For $\sigma \in \Sigma$ we denote the corresponding toric affine chart by $Y(\sigma)$.